apollographql/apollo-kotlin/Contributing.md

 This project is developed using either IntelliJ IDEA or Android Studio.
 To build multiplatform projects, you need MacOS and the Xcode developer tools.

-To build the samples and integration tests, use the `composite` build.
+To build the integration tests, use the `tests` build.
 It's a composite build that includes the main build so that it's possible to use `apollo-gradle-plugin` with dependency substitution.

 DOs and DON'Ts
 --------------